yan-soon/tp/docs/DeveloperGuide.md

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `delete c/CS2103T` command to delete the `CS2103T` Module from the Current Modules.
+The user executes `delete c/CS2103T` command to delete the `CS2103T` Module from the Completed Modules.
 The `delete` command calls `Model#commitGradPad()`, causing the modified state of the GradPad after the `delete c/CS2103T` command executes to be saved in the `gradPadStateList`, and the `currentStatePointer` is shifted to the newly inserted GradPad state.

 ![UndoRedoState1](images/UndoRedoState1.png)